When a Parent Is Deployed

 Talk often and listen well.
-Even the most attentive kids can misinterpret information, so ask your children what they've heard and then help them correct misconceptions and put things in perspective.
-Talk to them about the things that upset them and let them know it's OK to feel worried sometimes.
-Simply listening — and letting your kids know that you understand — is tremendously comforting.
+Even the most attentive kids can misinterpret information.
+So ask your children what they've heard and then help them correct misconceptions and put things in perspective.
+Talk to them about the things that upset them and let them know it's OK to feel worried sometimes and that you feel that way too.
+Simply listening — and letting your kids know that you understand — is very comforting.
 Encourage older kids to keep a journal to help work through their feelings.

-When it's time for the homecoming — that joyous day you've all been waiting for — you expect the hugs, excitement, and happy tears.
+When it's time for the homecoming, you expect the hugs, excitement, and happy tears.
 But the period of adjustment that often follows can catch many families by surprise.
 Though some returning servicemen and -women do slip back easily into the rhythm of home life, most families need a little time to find their balance.

 Here are some ideas for making the transition easier:

 Communicate.
-A lot can change when one partner has been away: not only are the kids older, perhaps with new interests and routines, but the remaining parent may also be more self-reliant.
+A lot can change when one partner has been away.
+Not only are the kids older, perhaps with new interests and routines, but the remaining parent might be more self-reliant.
 It's no wonder that many returning parents have a hard time figuring out where they fit into the plan.
 As with any transition, open, honest communication is key to re-establishing a routine that works for everyone.

 Take the pressure off.
 If the first few days and weeks of being together as a family aren't exactly the fairy tale you had in mind, try not to be discouraged.
 Putting pressure on yourself or your family to act or feel a certain way will only make things harder.
 Keep a sense of humor and let the process unfold naturally.